The Most Important and Overlooked Aspect of Choosing the Best Kids Rain Gear is How to Balance Waterproofing and Breathability.

 Mother Nature can Always Hit Out with Some Freak Weather Conditions, and It is Critical that Your Kid is ALWAYS Prepared with the Right Waterproof Layers.

-I want to share everything I can about how you can ensure your kids comfort and safety whenever nature decides to open up the flood gates at camp.
+I want to share everything I can about how you can ensure your kids comfort and safety whenever nature decides to open up the flood gates at camp or on the trail.
 After all, rain or shine, this is your kids unforgettable, unplugged outdoor adventure!

 Let’s Start With The Kids Outdoor Jackets!

-These are the key parts of every kids outdoor jacket that are important for you to consider when picking rain gear for your kids summer camps, winter camps, or other outdoor adventure.
+These are the key parts of every kids outdoor jacket that are important for you to consider when picking rain gear for your kids summer camps, winter camps, family camps, or other outdoor adventure.

 Hood – The hood design on the jacket should be large enough to accommodate for additional layers or even a helmet if necessary.
 Not all thrilling activities stop at camp just for rain.